foxsae/The-One-True-Lisp-Style-Guide/README.md

 ## Consensus: Avoid having both \&OPTIONAL and \&KEY arguments if at all possible.

 (GCLS)
-* You should avoid having both \&OPTIONAL and \&KEY arguments.
+* You should avoid having both &OPTIONAL and &KEY arguments, unless it never makes sense to specify keyword arguments when the optional arguments are not all specified.
+You must not have non-NIL defaults to your &OPTIONAL arguments when your function has both &OPTIONAL and &KEY arguments

 (PNKP)
 * Don't mix &optional and &key.